brendensm/CDCPLACES/README.md

 # Main Functions

 -   `get_places` &mdash; a function to query the PLACES API.
 Arguments allows the user to specify geography (census/county), state, measure, and release (2020-2023).
--   `get_measures` &mdash; a function to pull a full list of the measures available for the specific release year of the PLACES data set.
-Users must specify one argument release.
-This will automatically open a viewer showing a data frame of the measures and a brief description.
+-   `get_dictionary` &mdash; a function to pull a full list of the measures available in the PLACES data set.

 # Examples